hardykoepf/spark_dynamic_flatten/README.md

 tree_schema1 = TreeManager.from_struct_type(df1.schema)
 tree_schema2 = TreeManager.from_struct_type(df2.schema)

-equals, differences = tree_schema1.equals(tree_schema2)
+if tree_schema1.equals(tree_schema2):
+    print("Schemas are equal")
+else:
+    difference = tree_schema1.symmetric_difference(tree_schema2)
+    print("Following subtree is different:)
+    difference.print()
 ```

 #### Generate configuration for fully flattening a dataframe

 After parsing the schema of dataframe to a tree object, we generate the json config we can use for completely flatten the dataframe (or modify if we only need specific fields flattened).
+In general this package should be used if you don't need to fully flatten.
+So only take whats needed as configuration.
+But be also aware: leaf nodes can have the same name in different branches.
+When there are "duplicates", the name will be incremented by a number to be unique.
+This behaviour can be preserved when defining an alias in configuration for the duplicates.

 ```
 from spark_dynamic_flatten import TreeManager